Ashwani56/hrms-lite/README.md

 - View attendance records
 - Filter employee and attendance data

-The project focuses on delivering a clean, stable, and functional solution within a limited time scope, without over-engineering.
+The project focuses on delivering a clean, stable, and functional solution within a limited time scope

 ---